 general counselling services to those on low incomes.

 I provide counselling and psychotherapy for adults on a one-to-one

 basis.
 I also provide couples/relationship counselling to couples, parent and adult child, and adult siblings.
 I have extensive experience working with both men and women in a wide

 range of psychological and emotional issues including:

 Anxiety, Panic Attacks, Depression, Suicidal Thoughts,

 Stress, Relationships, Separation, Divorce, Self-esteem, Identity, Sexuality, LGBT Issues, Adult

 Survivors of Child Abuse (emotional, physical, sexual), Trauma, Bereavement,

 Loss, Health Issues, Women’s Issues, Personal Development, and Work Related

-Please contact me by phone to arrange an appointment otherwise I cannot guarantee any appointments booked online will be available.
+issues.
+Please contact me by phone to arrange an appointment otherwise I cannot guarantee that an appointment